SaundersEddie/weather/README.md

 ## APIs

-WeatherAPI was used to retrieve weather data, using the free tier availablke on their website.
+WeatherAPI was used to retrieve weather data, using the free tier available on their website.

 - Weather API
   https://www.weatherapi.com/

-## Defects

-API data for Washington DC Geolocation is returing a Coastal Flood Warning from August 5th 2020, I have disabled Alerts while digging into how to supress this.
-It may simply be tied to using the DC Geolocation, using the Zipcode may not have this issue.

 ## Future Enhancement